 These are just a selection of one-of-a-kind pieces that Steve is currently making in the workshop.
 Each of them celebrates the special characteristics of Ash.
 You can really see how the grain is highlighted as a feature.

 This includes a striking contemporary style handmade refectory table in an exciting combination of English ash and black walnut.
 An eye-catching corner settle, with a low backrest and useful storage space.
+A delightful set of drawers.
 As well as a practical seating box to put away anything from bedlinen to children’s toys.